Implant Insertion & replacement

 You are welcome to bring someone with you for support if needed.

-How is a contraceptive implant inserted?
+THE PROCESS - How is a contraceptive implant inserted?

 A contraceptive implant is a small, flexible rod that is inserted under the skin of a woman's upper arm to provide long-term birth control.
 Here's a general overview of how a contraceptive implant is inserted by a doctor: